jamesctucker/fundsmith-ai/README.md

 1. Clone the repo
 2. `npm install`
 3. `cp .env.example .env
-4. Create a new Postgres database with `createdb -U postgres -h localhost -p 5432 dev/fundsmith_dev`
+4. Create a new postgres user with `createuser --superuser fundsmith -s -i -d -r -l -w`
-5. Grab the new database's URL and add it to the `DATABASE_URL` key in your `env`
+5. Add `postgresql://fundsmith:Solveig2020!@localhost:5432/fundsmith_development?schema=public` to the `DATABASE_URL` key in your `env`
-6. Fill out the other .env values (You will need access to our Clerk auth API keys)
+6. Set-up your new database using your Prisma schema with `npx prisma migrate dev`
-7. Set-up your new database using your Prisma schema with `npx prisma migrate dev`
+7. Fill out the other .env values (You will need access to our Clerk auth API keys)
 8. Run the app with `npm run dev`

 ## Webhooks